Pipelines

 Account Authentication

-In this scenario, UDMG acts as an SFTP server.
-Accounts connect to UDMG using SFTP credentials, and access is controlled by the Account Groups they belong to.
+In this scenario, UDMG acts as a server.
+Accounts connect to UDMG using protocol-specific credentials, and access is controlled by the Account Groups they belong to.
 Each Account Group is associated with one or more Pipelines, which define the available file transfer paths.

 This integration ensures that: